Controlling Drums in Church

 As far as mic selection goes, my preference is to use a large diaphragm mic on the kick drum – either a dynamic mic like the Shure Beta 52 or the Sennheiser E602II, or a large condenser mic like the CAD E100.
 Dynamic mics tend to capture the “boom” of a kick drum well, and condensers can capture the “snap” of the sound.
 Audio Technica makes a mic (AE2500) that has both a condenser capsule and a dynamic capsule in it.
 Be sure that the mic can handle the high sound pressure levels of a kick drum closely miked.

 Your first choice for a snare mic is a simple dynamic microphone, with the ubiquitous Shure SM57 being the most popular.
 It’ll take a number of accidental whacks from overly-enthusiastic drumsticks and keep working well.
 Dynamic mics can also be used on the toms, but there are several very nice tiny condenser mics that have become popular, like the AKG C418 or the Audio Technica PRO 35.
 Sennheiser makes a small dynamic mic for this purpose, the E604.
-These small, specialized mics generally come with their own mic clips which attach directly to the drum itself, reducing the number of stands and cables sticking out of the drum kit, and allowing the plexiglass drum shield to be brought in nice and tight.
+These small, specialized mics generally come with their own mic clips which attach directly to the drum itself, reducing the number of stands and cables sticking out of the drum kit, and allowing the plexiglass drum cage to be brought in nice and tight.

 In a large room, you’ll want to add a pair of overhead mics, to capture the overhead cymbals and the overall ambience of the drum kit.
 Small condenser mics like the entry level AT Pro37R or the higher priced Sennheiser E914 are common choices.
 Recently, the trend has been moving towards large-diaphragm mics overhead, including the inexpensive CAD GXL2200 or the versatile AKG C3000B.
 Be sure to experiment with mic placement, listening closely to the sound of each mic, to determine best placement on your drum kit.